Yeule: Musical timeline

 During October 2024, Yeule teased a new single, "Eko", being released on the 23rd the same month.
 On February 25, 2025, they released promotional material for a new single and an upcoming album, alongside a release date of March 3.
-The next day, a new single, "Skullcrusher", was officially announced, being produced alongside with Clams Casino and FITNESSS.
-On March 3rd, Yeule announced their fourth studio album, Evangelic Girl Is a Gun, and it was released on May 30, 2025.
+The next day, a new single, "Skullcrusher", was officially announced, being produced along with Clams Casino and FITNESSS.
+On March 3, Yeule announced their fourth studio album, Evangelic Girl Is a Gun, and it was released on May 30, 2025.

 Music style and influences

 Ćmiel's music has been described as a variety of categories including: "electronic post-pop", avant-pop and experimental pop.
 Serotonin II was labeled as an ambient album and received comparisons to Enya's music and Grimes' album Visions (2012).
 Glitch Princess is a glitch pop album with influences of emo pop, spoken word and ambient music.
 Releases following Glitch Princess explored guitar-based alternative music.
 Softscars is a shoegaze album that has also been considered as a dream pop and pop rock record.
 Evangelic Girl Is a Gun combines eclectic influences from several genres including pop, metal, EDM, trip hop, shoegaze and sludge metal. Ćmiel's musical influences draws inspiration from '90s and 2000s alternative acts such as My Chemical Romance, Avril Lavigne, Hole, Radiohead, the Pixies and the Smashing Pumpkins.
 Some of their favorite albums are My Chemical Romance's Three Cheers for Sweet Revenge (2004), Avril Lavigne's Let Go (2002) and Under My Skin (2004); and the Smashing Pumpkins' Mellon Collie and the Infinite Sadness (1995) and Siamese Dream (1993).